AkihiroUeda35/zsh-dotfiles/README.md

 ## Compatibility with .bashrc

-If you are adding environment variables in Dockerfile using `.bashrc`, you can convert them to `.zshrc` so that they can be used in zsh.
+If you are adding environment variables in Dockerfile using `.bashrc`, they are automatically copied to `.zshrc` in the following code.

 ```bash
 if [ -f ~/.bashrc ]; then